howerj/liblisp/liblisp.md

   handling could be improved a lot.
 * Bignum branch
 * A branch where liblisp.c is split up like it should be.
+* The memory layout of cells could be improved greatly.
+Other Lisps tend to use knowledge about the pointer layout use spare bits, the lower two bits will always be zero as the pointer should be aligned, so a pointer cannot have those bits set.
+This can be used to mark what is and what is not a pointer.

 #### main.c